syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-DropDownList control is displayed with the popup seen.
+DropDownList control is displayed with the popup.

 Default Value: